Cockatoo IslandTransport: Parramatta River Ferry from Circular Quay

 After the war, shipbuilding continued on the island.
 Orders were placed for two Battle-class and four Daring-class destroyers, the building to be shared by Cockatoo Island and Williamstown dockyards.
 In the 1950s, the government approved the construction of six River-class anti-submarine frigates, again shared between the two dockyards.
 Cockatoo Island also modernised and refitted many naval vessels.
 In 1962, Cockatoo Island won the tender to construct MS Empress of Australia, which on completion in 1965 was the largest roll-on roll-off cargo passenger ship in the world.
 In 1963, the island won the contract to build the escort maintenance ship HMAS Stalwart.
 Construction of HMAS Success, the largest naval vessel built in Australia, began in 1979.

-On the summit of Cockatoo Island, four kilometres west of the Sydney Harbour Bridge, stand the remains of a convict prison built by Gov. Bourke in 1833 and used for that purpose until 1909.
-Close by a 20 of Australia s earliest public grain silos, in their original condition but empty as they have been for over 150 years.
-Built as the colony s first government grain silos by convicts stationed at the island's prison by Gov. Gipps, the bottle shaped silos were chiselled down by hand out of the island's bedrock. each cavern is 9 metres deep and 6 metres in diameter at its base and held 3,000 - 5,000 bushells (84 to 140 tonnes).
+On the summit of Cockatoo Island, near the remains of a convict prison built by Gov. Bourke in 1833 and used for that purpose until 1909, are twenty of Australia's earliest public grain silos, some in original condition but empty as they have been for over 150 years.
+Built as the colony's first government grain silos by convicts stationed at the island's prison by Gov. Gipps, the bottle shaped silos were chiselled down by hand out of the island's bedrock. each cavern is 9 metres deep and 6 metres in diameter at its base and held 3,000 - 5,000 bushells (84 to 140 tonnes).

 Completed in 1841, they were an engineering marvel of their day.
 Amazingly, the British Government ordered their closure just months after they were brought into use and they have remained empty, apart from discarded rum bottles thrown in by soldiers stationed on the island to guard the convicts, which were removed in the 1980s.
 Half of the silos disappeared when part of the island was excavated to make room for the shipyard facilities.
 Of those that remain, three were cut in half by the excavations, and can be inspected at close range on a specially built platform.

 The dock was designed by Gother Kerr Mann, the island's Civil Engineer, and built between 1847 and 1857 utilising convict labour.
 The foundation stone of its ashlar lining was laid on 5 June 1854 by Governor Charles Augustus FitzRoy, with the dock being named in his honour.
 When completed in 1857, the dry dock was 96 metres in length and 23 metres in breadth, with an entrance 18 metres wide.
 HMS Herald was the first sailing vessel to enter the dock in December 1857.
-The Fitzroy Dock was lengthened in 1870 and 1880 to be 643 feet (196 m).
+The Fitzroy Dock was lengthened in 1870 and 1880 to be 196 metres (643 feet).

 The sandstone knoll which is Cockatoo Island rises to a height of about 18 metres above sea level.
 Originally only 12.9 hectares in size, the island has been expanded over the years to its present size of 17.9 hectares.
 It has undergone extensive cutting and filling so that today it has distinct upper and lower levels.
 A variety of woodland vegetation and shrubs would have once covered the island.
 Almost all of this has been removed to make way for development.
 Today, some ferns, mosses and hardy shrubs grow between layers of rock on the cliff faces.
 The undulating plateau and northern slopes have many exotic species including large Moreton Bay Figs and Camphor Laurel trees.
 The island has become a popular nesting ground for seagulls.

-There are no known records of Aboriginal use of Cockatoo Island prior to European settlement.
-The isolation and central location of the island made it ideal for the construction of a prison in 1839 to house convicts withdrawn from Norfolk Island.
-From 1839-40 convict labour was used to cut deep into the rock and construct a series of silos for storing the colony s grain supply.
+There are no known records of Aboriginal use of Cockatoo Island prior to European settlement, however it is believed to have been a meeting place and fishing spot for the Eora, to whom it was known as War-rea-mah.
+After the colonisation of New South Wales, he isolation and central location of the island made it ideal for the construction of a prison in 1839 to house convicts withdrawn from Norfolk Island.
+From 1839-40 convict labour was used to cut deep into the rock and construct a series of silos for storing the colony's grain supply.
 Quarrying on the island also provided stone for other construction projects around Sydney, including the reclamation of the head of Circular Quay and the seawall.

 During the late 1880s the Sutherland Dock was completed.
 Shipbuilding and repair activities on the island expanded steadily over the years; including the construction and refurbishment of vessels, painting, galvanising and foundry operations.
 Cockatoo Island became the Commonwealth Dockyard in 1913.
 The first steel warship built in Australia, HMAS Heron, was completed in 1916.
 Shipbuilding and repair facilities were leased to the private company, Cockatoo Island Docks and Engineering Co. in 1933.